Page Reviewed / Updated – Oct. 15, 2024

 Background

 Medicaid (not to be confused with Medicare) is a program that is jointly administered by the federal government and the state of Pennsylvania.
 Via this program, assistance is provided to low-income elderly residents.
 The state Medicaid plan pays for nursing home care and some personal care.
-However, there are also Medicaid Waivers that provide services to the elderly and disabled in their homes or community in order to prevent or delay nursing home placement.
+However, there are also Medicaid Waivers that provide services to the elderly and disabled in their homes or in the community in order to prevent or delay nursing home placement.

 Programs and Waivers

 A relatively new managed care waiver program, Community HealthChoices (CHC), became available statewide in January of 2020.
 CHC provides a broad range of home care and support services, which can enable an individual who might otherwise require nursing home care to remain living at home.
 Services include personal care, personal emergency response systems, home delivered meals, respite care, and home / vehicle modifications, as well as other medical and behavioral health services.
-Individuals who were enrolled in the Pennsylvania Department of Aging (PDA) Waiver were automatically enrolled in CHC and the PDA Waiver was phased out.
+Individuals who were enrolled in the Pennsylvania Department of Aging (PDA) Waiver were automatically enrolled in CHC, and the PDA Waiver was phased out.

 Another program, Services My Way (SMW), gives beneficiaries the flexibility to determine their own care requirements and to select the individuals or organizations that will provide the services they require.
 While not technically a waiver, this program allows CHC participants an option to self-direct their care.
 With this option, certain family members, such as adult children, may be paid as caregivers.